Phone: 519-888-4567 x45713

 Since 1994, Dr. Donna Ellis has supported teaching development for Waterloo’s instructors and promoted the importance of teaching and learning at our institution.

-In her role as Director, she oversees the strategic direction of the Centre's work which includes individual faculty consultations; events directed at instructors at all levels regarding face-to-face teaching, blended learning, emerging technologies, and integrative and experiential learning; online resources; curriculum and program review consultations; and research and evaluation.
+In her role as Director, she oversees the strategic direction of the Centre's work which includes individual faculty consultations; events directed at instructors at all levels regarding face-to-face teaching, blended learning, emerging technologies, integrative and experiential learning, and indigenization, decolonization and anti-racism; online resources; curriculum and program review consultations; and research and evaluation.
 She also engages in both research and institutional-level projects about teaching and learning.
-In March 2019, she became the President Elect for the Professional and Organizational Development (POD) Network in Higher Education, which is based in the United States.
+She is the President-Elect for the International Consortium for Educational Development and a former president of the U.S.-based POD Network.

 Donna has a PhD from Waterloo’s Management Sciences program and completed her dissertation research on instructional innovations.
 She also has an MA in Language and Professional Writing from Waterloo, and has taught in the Speech Communication program.
 Donna, along with her husband, spends time away from work raising three fine boys.